samhollenbach/Galaxy2/README.md

 ## Background

-This is a project created by Sam Hollenbach as an independent research project at Macalester College.

-The simulation began as a open ended project for my Modern Astronomy course as a freshman.
+This simulation began as a open ended project for my Modern Astronomy course as a freshman at Macalester College.
 The first generation (Galaxy_v1) could only be visualized in 2D and had a very rudimentary Dark Matter approximation, as well as being very inefficient in many calculations.

-Galaxy_v1 can be found at [here](https://github.com/samhollenbach/Galaxy)
+Galaxy_v1 can be found [here](https://github.com/samhollenbach/Galaxy)

 ## Features of Galaxy2